nvdaes/translateNvdaAddonsWithCrowdin/readme.md

 * A combo box to select the translation language.
 * An edit box to filter the list of files available to translate.
-* A list of files with po and xliff extensions.
+* A list of files with po and md extensions.
 This will be focused when the dialog is opened.
 Press enter to open the selected file.
 * A button to open the selected file.
-The file will be opened with Poedit, if po and xliff files are associated with this program on your system.
+The file will be opened in the application associated with each kind of file on your system.
 * A button to upload the selected translated file.
 * A button to download translations for the selected language.
 * A button to download all translations